EarthScope/ispaq/README.md

 Any of these preference file entries can be overridden by command line arguments:
 `-M "metric name"`, `-S "station SNCL"`, `--dataselect_url`, `--station_url`, `--event_url`, `--resp_dir`,
 `--csv_output_dir`, `--plot_output_dir`, `--sigfigs`, `--sncl_format`

+Note: When using `-S`, SNCL patterns containing wildcards should be enclosed by quotes to avoid a possible error.

 More information about using local files can be found below in the section "Using Local Data Files".